Savings and bank accounts for charities

 If you're managing a charity or community group, a bank account designed for charities can help you manage donations, membership fees and other income.
 These work in the same way as a standard bank account or business account, except they're able to be opened by community groups and charities and give multiple people access to the account.

-Some business bank accounts will allow charities and community groups to open an account if they have a registered ABN.
-However, there's also some accounts available specifically for non-profits and communities.
+Yes, some business bank accounts will allow charities and community groups to open an account if they have a registered ABN.

 Bank Accounts for charities and non-profit groups